ooyala/barkeep/README.markdown

 To see a video of Barkeep in action, visit [getbarkeep.org](http://getbarkeep.org).

 Barkeep is standalone software that you host.
 Once it's set up, you can use it to track and code review any number of git repos available on the internet.
-It's designed to be easy to run on Mac or Ubuntu.
+It's designed to be easy to run on Ubuntu.

 ### Getting started